Enterprise Imaging Strengthens Your Quadruple Aim: Part 1 – Quality

 Patient-Directed Image Sharing

 As Enterprise Imaging technology continues to evolve, universal viewers will allow patients to assume responsibility for sharing their imaging studies.
 Patient-directed image sharing eliminates the need for a visit to the HIM (health information management) department to collect a CD.
-In the current COVID-19 environment eliminating an unnecessary trip to the hospital or imaging center is particularly important.
+In the current COVID-19 environment, eliminating an unnecessary trip to the hospital or imaging center is particularly important.

 Additionally, the potential for inadvertent loss of the CD or failure to bring it to a clinical appointment is eliminated.
-Data about the number of incomplete medical appointments attributable to to missing imaging information is difficult to come by.
+Data about the number of incomplete medical appointments attributable to missing imaging information is difficult to come by.
 However, most providers can remember at least one recent appointment where decisions couldn’t be finalized because imaging studies were not available.

 Improve the Health of Populations